Sahhhiiillllll/Sahhhiiillllll/README.md

 };
 ```

-I'm a **Computer Science undergraduate** at RGIPT with an intense focus on the intersection of **artificial intelligence, quantitative finance, and software development **.
+**Computer Science undergraduate student** at RGIPT with an intense focus on the intersection of **artificial intelligence, quantitative finance, and software development **.
 My work spans production AI/ML systems, high-frequency trading infrastructure, real-time aerospace telemetry dashboards, and enterprise-grade web platforms.

 I operate at the boundary between research and deployment — turning academic models into systems that run at scale.
 Whether it's a **ResNet50 brain tumor classifier achieving 99.3% accuracy**, an **HFT algorithmic trading bot** integrating 8+ strategies, or an **MCP-enabled AI lab pipeline** at IIT Ropar, I build things that work in the real world.